3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 <!-- ============================================================================================================================ Will this theme develop as a Joplin plugin -->

-## Will this theme develop as a Joplin plugin
+## Will this theme develop as a Joplin plugin?

 The answer is "DEFINITELY YES!"
 And the `OhmineDT v3.0.0` updates is the first step to doing this.